Intuitive Analyses via Drift Theory: Formal Explanations of our Simplifications

-Our first example is a randomized algorithm for finding, in expectation, a $2$-approximation of the classical vertex cover problem.
-For an undirected graph $(V, E)$, a subset $C \subseteq V$ such that, for all $\{u, v\} \in E$, $u$ or $v$ is in~$C$ is called a \emph{vertex cover}.
-By using the additive drift theorem (Thm.~\ref{thm:addDrift}), we can easily bound the expected size of the vertex cover that the algorithm constructs.

-\begin{theorem} Given an undirected graph, iteratively choose an uncovered edge and add randomly an endpoint to the cover.
-Then, in expectation, the resulting cover is a $2$-approximation of an optimal vertex cover of the given graph. \end{theorem} \begin{proof} Let a graph $G$ be given.
-Furthermore, fix a minimum vertex cover $C$.
-For all $t$, let $D_t$ be the set of vertices chosen by the algorithm after $t$ iterations.
-Let $X_t$ be $0$ if $D_t$ is a vertex cover, and otherwise let $X_t$ be the number of vertices of $C$ that are not in $D_t$.
-Clearly, the algorithm terminates exactly when $\randomProcess[\timePoint] = 0$.
-Furthermore, in each step, the algorithm selects a vertex from $C$ with probability at least $1/2$, since, for every edge of $G$, at least one of the endpoints is in $C$.
-Let $s$ denote an outcome of \randomProcess[\timePoint] before we have a vertex cover.
-We get $\E{\randomProcess[\timePoint] - \randomProcess[\timePoint + 1]}[\randomProcess[\timePoint] = s] \geq \frac{1}{2}$.
-Hence, using the additive drift theorem (Thm.~\ref{thm:addDrift}), we get that the algorithm terminates in expectation after choosing $2|C|$ vertices. \end{proof}
+We note that, in our applications of the drift theorems in the following, we do not show that the random process under consideration is an integrable Markov chain, since this is easily seen from the context that they are defined in.

-Next, we formalize the example of the coupon collector process given in the introduction.
+We start this section with the classic coupon collector process, given in the introduction.

-\begin{theorem} Suppose we want to collect at least one of each kind of~$n$ coupons.
+\begin{theorem}[Coupon Collector] Suppose we want to collect at least one of each kind of $n \in \Na_{\geq 1}$ coupons.
 Each round, we are given one coupon chosen uniformly at random from the~$n$ kinds.
 Then, in expectation, we have to collect for at most $n(1+ \ln n)$ iterations.
-Furthermore, overshooting this time by $kn$ has a probability of $\mathrm{e}^{-(k+1)}$\!. \end{theorem} \begin{proof} Let $X_t$ be the number of coupons missing after $t$ iterations and $s$ an outcome of \randomProcess[\timePoint] before we collected all coupons.
+Furthermore, for all $k \in \Re_{> 0}$, overshooting this time by $kn$ has a probability of at most $\mathrm{e}^{-(k+1)}$\!. \end{theorem} \begin{proof} Let $X_t$ be the number of coupons missing after $t$ iterations and $s$ an outcome of \randomProcess[\timePoint] before we collected all coupons.
 The probability of making progress (of $1$) with coupon $t+1$ is $X_t/n$.
 Thus, $\E{X_t - X_{t+1}}[X_t = s] = s/n$.
-An application of the multiplicative drift theorem (Thm.~\ref{thm:multiDrift}) gives the desired result. \end{proof}
+An application of the multiplicative drift theorem (\Cref{thm:multiDrift}) gives the desired result. \end{proof}

 One can easily derive a lower bound on the expected first-hitting time with the same asymptotic growth with a lower-bounding multiplicative drift theorem~\cite{Witt13MultiLowerBound}.
-Using the analogous proof, one can directly analyze a generalized version of the coupon collector process as follows.
+Using the analogous proof, one can directly analyze a \emph{generalized version} of the coupon collector process as follows.